BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/07-Utils/04-module_scheduler.md

              "trial": 1648353600000}
 }
 ```
-"phases" is the dictionary that holds the phases and when (in miliseconds) the participant started in this phase.
+"phases" is the dictionary that holds when (in miliseconds) the participant started each phase of the study.
 Module scheduling is designed to only occur for particpants in the "enrolled" or "trial" phase.
 The module scheduler will check how long the participant has been in the given phase to determine which module should be scheduled.

 The second required tag is a module tag.
-This tag is set on a participant:
+For example:
 ```
 {
     "trial_period": {